 - University of Medicine and Health Sciences (UMHS), St. Kitts Information Session

 Each winter, the Science Student Success Centre hosts its annual Med Night where students interested in a career in health care can gather information from current doctors and other health professionals.
-The format of the event resembles "speed dating," and student participants move through a series of tables, each manned by industry professionals such as doctors, surgeons, nurses, hospital administrators, and current medical students.
+The format of the event resembles "speed dating," and student participants move through a series of tables, each manned by industry professionals such as doctors, surgeons, nurses, hospital administrators, health Canada employees, current medical students and more.
 At each table, students can gain insight into possible careers in the medical field.
 They can also ask questions about the pros and cons of attending different medical schools, the medical school application process, alternatives to medical school and key differences between possible specialties and fields of expertise.

 Multiple Mini Interview Practice Session

 The majority of Canadian medical schools use the Multiple Mini Interview (MMI) format for interviews to gain admission to their schools.
 Each year the SSSC offers the MMI Practice Session to allow students to experience this format and prepare for real interviews.
 Interview questions are taken from medical school interviews from previous years and current medical students who have gone through the process in recent years are asked to help conduct the event.
 Health care professionals, career professionals, and current medical students administer the questions and offer feedback to participants.